 Researchers around the world continue to investigate EVP.
 Their findings are documented on dozens of Web sites, as well as in books.

-For more information on EVP and other paranormal phenomena, check out the links on the next page.
+For more information on EVP and other paranormal phenomena, check out the links below.

 - There Is No Death and There Are No Dead: Evidence of Survival and Spirit Communication Through the Voices and Images from Those on the Other Side, by Tom Butler and Lisa Butler